albertoRamon/Kylin/KylinWithQlik/README.md

 ## Future Work
 * Load data using “**load script**” is a workaround to read data from Apache Kylin, but like the data isnt’t controlled by **Data Manage**r you can’t use the preview of data ([manual  reference](https://help.qlik.com/en-US/sense/3.0/Subsystems/Hub/Content/LoadData/data-management.htm)) ([Qlik Community](https://community.qlik.com/thread/206922))
-* Same problem with “**associations**”, you can’t manage/change them because this data isn’t managed  by **Data Manager**
+* Same problem with “**associations**”, can’t be managed/changed them because this data isn’t managed  by **Data Manager**

-This problems means that if your automatic associations aren’t correct, **the data results will be false**
+This problems means that if the automatic associations aren’t correct, **the data results will be false**

 &nbsp;
 &nbsp;